minerva-studio/aethiumian-ai/DOC_EN.md

 Forbid the node to become a officially released node (forbid the node to appear in the create node menu)

-### MigrateAttribute

-Change the type (current type) corresponding to all instances of this node to another type

 ### TypeExcludeAttribute

 Restrict the type of the generic variable, the types in the parameter will be excluded